 To make a legally binding living will in the Commonwealth of Pennsylvania, you will actually want to have two documents.
 The first document will designate your durable healthcare power of attorney.
 This is the agent who will act as your decision-maker if you become incapacitated.
 Second, you’ll need the document known as the living will, which will designate the exact types of medical treatments you want or don’t want in particular situations.
 This document can be as specific as you want it to be.

 When the two forms are combined into one document, this is known as an ADVANCE DIRECTIVE.

 While most people will want to designate a spouse, partner, or relative as their agent, you are free to choose pretty much anyone willing to do it, including friends, business partners, or some other kind of advisor or guardian.
 But there are two classes of people who are prohibited from being your agent.
 Pennsylvania law prohibits your doctor or other healthcare providers from being designated as your agent, except when they are related to you.
 You are also not allowed to designate an owner or employee of a healthcare provider from which you are receiving care.

 While it’s possible to create your own living will, most people will look for help from an experienced attorney who can provide guidance on the specific requirements.
 Most importantly, attorneys can review the document and make sure that it will be legally enforceable and there are no ambiguities.
-At the Law Offices of Kreisher & Gregorowicz, we have four generations of combined legal experience with helping individuals and families create wills in Columbia and Montour County.
+At Kreisher Marshall & Associates, LLC, we have four generations of combined legal experience with helping individuals and families create wills in Columbia and Montour County.